-- Growth failure
+- Growth failure with poor weight and height gain.

 - Bone abnormalities

-- Liver or gastrointestinal (GI) abnormalities
+- Liver or gastrointestinal (GI) changes

 - Tooth abnormalities